- Agency Frictions in Financial Markets and Macroeconomics

-- Information Acquisition in Rumor-based Bank Runs, with Asaf Manela, 08/2013.
+- Information Acquisition in Rumor-based Bank Runs, with Asaf Manela, 01/2014, forthcoming in Journal of Finance.
 Presentation Slides.

 Rumors (information without discernible origin) about bank liquidity trigger bank runs with endogenous gradual withdrawal.
 Information acquisition and the "fear-of-bad-signal-agents" effect can subject solvent-but-illiquid banks, that are free from runs otherwise, to bank runs.